thewca/wca-regulations/wca-regulations-2012.md

   - 1c7) Decisions about disqualifying competitors during the competition.
   - 1c8) Providing the scramble sequences.
   - 1c9) Decisions about changes to the scheduled times of rounds.
 In cases of such changes, a clear announcement must be made to all competitors.
+  - 1c10) Making a copy of the WCA Regulations available at the competition.
 - 1e) Each event must have one or more judges.
   - 1e1) A judge is responsible for executing the procedures of the event.
     - 1e1a) A judge may judge multiple competitors simultaneously at the discretion of the Delegate, as long as the judge is able ensure that all WCA Regulations are followed at all times.